 - IPods, tablets, or personal laptop computers are not permitted in the clinic.
 Cell phone use is prohibited in the clinic except for use to fulfill clinical functions.
 Cell phones in the clinic constitute a HIPAA violation. - Students found with any personal electronic device or observed using a cell phone in the clinic will be given an immediate corrective action; if there is a second occurrence, the student will be dismissed from the program.
 Cell phone use is restricted to authorized break areas only. - No cell phone use is permitted in the classroom during scheduled class time unless authorized/required for instruction.
 During class, cell phones are to be off and out of sight.
-The use of cell phones in the classroom during class periods is grounds for immediate corrective action. - Electronic devices may not be used to record lectures or photograph classroom material (including board lectures, worksheets, quizzes, or tests).
+The use of cell phones in the classroom during class periods is grounds for immediate corrective action. - Electronic devices may not be used to record lectures or photograph classroom materials (including board lectures, worksheets, quizzes, tests or digital materials provided by the school).
 Recordings or photographs made in the classroom will result in immediate dismissal.
-The instructor in the classroom may make exceptions. - Unauthorized use of cell phones, iPods, tablets, computers, smartwatches, or other electronic devices by a student during a test will be grounds for dismissal.
+The instructor in the classroom may make exceptions and will provide advisement in advance. - All digital materials remain the property of WMC School of Medical Imaging and are provided to the student only during their enrollment in the program. - Unauthorized use of cell phones, iPods, tablets, computers, smartwatches, or other electronic devices by a student during a test will be grounds for dismissal.